BNortonnul/Mindforger-CSS-AHK-Script/README.md

 ### INSTALLATION

-Click on the script to turn it on.
+First, install the latest AutoHotkey.
+Then, click on the script to turn it on.
+This is done every system restart.
 A "mfutils.cfg", included with "mfutils_r.ahk", must be included in the same folder for it to run.

 ### CONFIGURATION AND MODIFICATION